Regional Studies–Middle East

 Advising

-The associate director of the AM Program acts as the main advisor for all AM students.
+AM students are advised by the CMES director, associate director, and graduate programs administrator.
 Other faculty take on an advising role for the AM thesis.